Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/_index.md

 ---
 title: "Running Transfer CFT for the first time UNIX"
-linkTitle: "Post- installation"
+linkTitle: "Post-installation"
 weight: 150
---- The elements and tasks required to start {{< TransferCFT/axwayvariablesComponentShortName  >}} for the first time include:
+---The elements and tasks required to start {{< TransferCFT/axwayvariablesComponentShortName  >}} for the first time include:

 - [Set the environment](#Set)